 Subject Line.
 The subject line of the letter should state the facility name (if it is not apparent from the Addressee line), the docket or license number, and inspection subject.
 The words “NOTICE OF VIOLATION” (or “NOTICE OF DEVIATION,” etc.) should be included if such a notice accompanies the inspection report.
 The entire subject line shall be capitalized.

 Introductory Paragraphs.
-The first two paragraphs of the cover letter should give a brief introduction, including the type of inspection report.
+The first two paragraphs of the cover letter should give a brief introduction, including the type of inspection report, except for security and safeguards reports.

 Body.
 The body of the letter should discuss the most important topics first.